sodadata/docs/soda-cl/group-evolution.md

 # Group evolution checks
 *Last modified on {% last_modified_at %}*

-Use a group evolution check to validate the presence or absence of a group in a dataset, or to check for changes to groups in a dataset relative to their previous state. <br />
+Use a group evolution check to validate the presence or absence of a group in a dataset, or to check for changes to groups in a dataset relative to their previous state.
-*Not supported in Soda Core*

 {% include code-header.html %}
 ```yaml
 checks for dim_customer: